Lagrewj/assignment1/bio.md

+Background:

+I was born in Louisville, KY in 1986 and moved to Southern California when I was six months old.

 Programming Background:
 I am quite new to programming but have learned a lot in the past 8 months with 3 quarters of the Post-Bacc program under my belt.
 I am excited to continue to learn different aspects of computer science and really want